-Compensation can be paid when an accident has occurred at one's service posting or in an area belonging to it.
-Compensation can also be made for an accident that has occurred while travelling in connection with military service, or in the conscript's free time or while on leave that is considered military service time.
+Compensation can be paid when an accident has occurred at one's service location or in an area belonging to it.
+Compensation can also be made for an accident that has occurred while travelling in connection with military service, or during free time or leave that is considered military service time.